usnistgov/corr-deploy/README.md

 Differently from the native setup, the docker based one does not come with nginx and ufw and will have to be managed separetly after the deployment in a production environment.
+To run the platform each container can be addressed as the following:

+    $ sudo docker-compose (run -d)/stop corrdb
+    $ sudo docker-compose (run -d)/stop corrapi
+    $ sudo docker-compose (run -d)/stop corrcloud
+    $ sudo docker-compose (run -d)/stop corrview

+The whole platform can be managed by typing:

+    $ sudo docker-compose up/down

 To learn the specifics please refer to the [Docker README](docker/README.md)